KeksY1/kaioreplit/replit.md

 **Grocery List Enhancements**
 - Automatically generated from all meals across the entire week
+- Dynamic category system: AI can create any category type (snacks, beverages, supplements, etc.)
-- Categorized by type (produce, protein, dairy, grains, other)
+- Predefined category colors for common types (produce, protein, dairy, grains, supplements, snacks, beverages) with fallback colors for new categories
 - Individual items can be checked off as purchased
 - Progress tracking shows percentage of items acquired
+- Full item management: users can edit item names, change categories, or delete items
+- Categories are normalized (lowercased and trimmed) to prevent duplicates from casing differences

 ## User Preferences